-How are hedge funds trading Royal Caribbean Cruises Ltd. (NYSE:RCL)?
+What have hedge funds been doing with Royal Caribbean Cruises Ltd. (NYSE:RCL)?

-At Q3’s end, a total of 42 of the hedge funds tracked by Insider Monkey were bullish on this stock, a rise of 11% from one quarter earlier.
-By comparison, 42 hedge funds held shares or bullish call options in RCL heading into this year.
-So, let’s check out which hedge funds were among the top holders of the stock and which hedge funds were making big moves.
+At Q4’s end, a total of 43 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of -12% from the previous quarter.
+By comparison, 52 hedge funds held shares or bullish call options in RCL a year ago.
+With the smart money’s capital changing hands, there exists a select group of notable hedge fund managers who were upping their stakes considerably (or already accumulated large positions).

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|

 View table here if you experience formatting issues.